East Africa Medical Care

 - Teach local farmers new and improved farming techniques.

-Crisis Aid has been leading medical mission trips to East Africa since 2006, treating more than 34,700 patients and providing surgical procedures for dozens of women and children, which saved lives and corrected severe physical abnormalities.
+Crisis Aid has been leading medical mission trips to East Africa since 2006, treating more than 29,000 patients in 2017 and providing surgical procedures for dozens of women and children, which saved lives and corrected severe physical abnormalities.